mrocklin/blog/_posts/work/2018-08-21-institutional-open-source.md

 {% include JB/setup %}

-As open source software displaces all-in-one solutions, many institutions are re-assessing how they build software to support their users.
+As general purpose open source software displaces domain-specific all-in-one solutions, many institutions are re-assessing how they build and maintain software to support their users.
 This is true across for-profit enterprises, government agencies, universities, and home-grown communities.

-While this shift brings opportunities for growth and efficiency, it also raises questions and challenges about how these institutions should best serve their communities as they grow dependent on software that is developed and controlled externally to their organization.
+While this shift brings opportunities for growth and efficiency, it also raises questions and challenges about how these institutions should best serve their communities as they grow increasingly dependent on software developed and controlled outside of their organization.

+-  How do they ensure that this software will persist for many years?
--  How do they ensure that it continues to serve the needs of their users?
+-  How do they guide this software to better serve the needs of their users?
--  How do they transition users from previous all-in-one solutions to a new open source solution?
+-  How do they transition users from previous all-in-one solutions to a new open source platform?
 -  What do they do with their existing employees who historically maintained software in this field?
--  If they have a mandate to support this field, what is the best role for them to play, and how can they justify their efforts upstream?
+-  If they have a mandate to support this field, what is the best role for them to play, and how can they justify their efforts to the groups that control their budget?

-This blogpost investigates this situation from the perspective of **large organizations that serve the public good**, such as government organizations like the National Science Foundation, National Institutions of Health, Department of Defense, NASA, etc. and large private non-profit institutions like the Gates or Chan-Zuckerberg foundations.
+This blogpost investigates this situation from the perspective of **large organizations that serve the public good**, such as government organizations like the National Science Foundation, NASA, DoD, etc. or large private non-profit institutions like the Gates or Chan-Zuckerberg foundations.
 I hope to write separately about this topic from both enterprise and community perspectives in the future.

 This blogpost provides context, describes a few common approaches and their outcomes, and draws some general conclusions.